Four Frugal Things -- Raspberries & Thrift Mistakes

 I planted them from some canes that a neighbor set out for free at least ten years ago and they just keep coming back.
 My kind of gardening!

 2) I'm working my way through a stack of Terence Conran library books for ideas and inspiration.
-I used to love the Conran's store in London back in the day, (I spent a few years in London as a kid, plus an additional semester in college) and enjoyed browsing their NYC Astor Place store later in life.
+I used to love the Habitat/Conran's store in London back in the day, (I spent a few years in London as a kid, plus an additional semester in college) and enjoyed browsing their NYC Astor Place store later in life.

 I once even splurged on a pair of their drinking glasses, back when a $10 purchase was a big decision.